 So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.
 (Matthew 7:12)

 Consequently, if you don’t wish for your motives to be imputed with evil, then don’t impute others with evil motives.
 If you don’t wish to be judged, then don’t judge others.
 If you don’t wish to be gossiped about, then don’t gossip about others.
-If you don’t wish to be personally attacked, then don’t attack others personally.
+If you don’t wish to be personally attacked, then don’t attack others personally or spread personal attacks.

 If you wish for others to give you the benefit of the doubt and think the best of you, then give others the benefit of the doubt and think the best of them.
 If you wish to be treated with kindness and understanding, then treat others with kindness and understanding.
 If you wish to be forgiven, then forgive others.
 If you want others to defend you when you’re under attack, then defend others when they are under attack.